bearfrieze/static/README.md

 # Static

-**Static has been retired in favor of Redis and is no longer maintained.**
+**Static has been retired and is no longer maintained.
+Responses of batch requsts of feeds are now handled by Nimbus that uses Redis for caching.**

 Static is the caching layer between [Litenin](https://github.com/bearfrieze/litenin) and [Nimbus](https://github.com/bearfrieze/nimbus).